demisto/content/Packs/CyberArkIdentity/Integrations/CyberArkIdentityEventCollector/CyberArkIdentityEventCollector_description.md

 **User name and Password**
 The siem user name and password.

-For more information see the [CyberArk Documentation](https://docs.cyberark.com/Product-Doc/OnlineHelp/Idaptive/Latest/en/Content/Integrations/SIEM-PlatformEvents/Identity%20Platform%20API%20Usage%20Guide%20for%20ArcSight.pdf).
+For more information see the [CyberArk Identity Documentation](https://docs.cyberark.com/Product-Doc/OnlineHelp/Idaptive/Latest/en/Content/Integrations/SIEM-PlatformEvents/Identity%20Platform%20API%20Usage%20Guide%20for%20ArcSight.pdf).